mnyt-aqw/Ultra-Turbo-Pipeline/README.md

 Most containers for this pipeline are publicly available on various container repositories.
 There is however one that you should build locally.
-Go to the `Container` directory and execute this command
+Go to the `Container` directory and execute this command:

 ``` bash
 apptainer build apptainer.sif apptainer.def